 Worship is a word, a concept, a lifestyle I began studying over 25 years ago, and I still consider myself a novice.

-The single most effective way to reverse the enemy’s curse is through the fullness of worship, praise, adoration and exaltation to the LORD GOD!
-Psalm 100 exhorts us to “Enter His gates with thanksgiving and His courtyards with praise, Give thanks to Him, and Bless His name” (v 4 TCJB).
+The single most effective way to reverse the enemy’s curse is through the fullness of worship, praise, faith, adoration and exaltation to the LORD GOD!
+Psalm 100 exhorts us to “Enter His gates with thanksgiving and His courtyards with praise, Give thanks to Him, and Bless His name”.
 Perhaps one of most obvious antonyms of worship is complaining.
 It is impossible to complain and worship at the same time.
 These two forms of communication require opposite sources of energy and value.
-Simply put, the new wine that Jesus Christ spoke of in the Gospel narratives, did not mean new and/or more whine.
+One is negative and the other is positive.
+Simply put, the new wine that YESHUA spoke of in the Gospel narratives, did not mean new and/or more whine.

 Additionally, to facilitate a lifestyle of worship one must overcome the inward battles as well as the outward battles, which often requires walking forward in humble faith and immediate obedience.
 I am convinced that when I am in HIS perfect will, worship is a natural response.
 My heart, mind, will, emotions, and spirit will automatically respond to Him in one of the various forms of worship.

 Every individual is created with unique gifts, anointing, talents and personality.
 Therefore, we each have preferences linked to our style of worship.
-When the worship is Trinity (Father God, Jesus Christ and Holy Spirit) centered and not self or other-centered then it is honoring to God, although it may be expressed differently.
-There are those that prefer to worship their Creator by walking along a sunlit mountain trail and for others it is participating in a traditional Sunday morning Church service.
+When the worship is ELOHIM centered and not self or other-centered then it is honoring to HIM, although it may be expressed differently.
+There are those that prefer to worship their Creator by walking along a sunlit mountain trail and for others it is participating in a traditional Sunday morning Worship Gathering.
 There was a season in the early years of my life that Praise and Worship only occurred on Sunday morning between 10:00 AM and 12:00 noon.
 Now, of course that has changed, and my heart is that my life would be a continual expression of worship.
 Other facets of worship are the differences in liturgical offerings that might include prayer, music, Scripture reading, silence, meditation, dance, repentance, and communion.

 Just as there are many expressions of worship, there are many positions or postures for worship.
 Each posture is simply just that…a posture.
 One is not more holy or righteous than the other.
 God looks at the condition of our hearts while we worship Him!
 The following limited list of postures is taken from the Scriptures:

 Please note that the wordsit is not one of the positions listed because sit did not refer to worship in the Old Testament.
-The word sit referred to elders sitting at the gate or Moses sitting before the people as council.
+The word sit referred to elders sitting at the gate or Moses sitting before the people as in council.
 In some churches today, sitting is all that is done, and in other churches sitting is not allowed.
-It remains a matter of the individual’s heart toward worshiping in spirit and in truth.
+It remains a matter of the individual’s heart toward worshiping in spirit and in truth (John 4:23-24).

-Briefly, I would like to introduce five essentials for spiritual intimacy relationally as relates to worship of the Trinity.
+Briefly, I would like to introduce five essentials for spiritual intimacy relationally as relates to worship of ELOHIM.
 The essentials of Spiritually Intimate Worship will most likely include:

 1. Hearing the voice of the Holy Spirit which might mean learning more than one of God’s languages such as tribal, foreign, verbal, music, color, structure, symbolism, relational, signs, universal, mathematical and/or wonders.
 There are over six thousand written languages on the planet earth and our Creator knows them all.
 Generally, when there is an issue with communication, one might conclude that the weakness is not on the side of God.
 (Mark 4:24; James 1:19; Malachi 2:1).
 2. Obeying Immediately (Matthew 4:20-22; John 14:23-24) 3.
 Seeing from HIS perspective (John 5:30) 4.
 Trusting Implicitly (Psalm 22:4) 5.
 Worship in Spirit and in Truth ~ The Spirit of God expressing the continuous eternal and The Truth expressing the revelatory relationship (John 4:24).

-One revelation that I received in studying David’s dance before the LORD GOD in the book of Samuel is that David was wearing three garments: 1) The King’s Robes 2) The Priestly Garments 3) The Priestly Linen Undergarments.
-When he danced, he laid down the King’s Robe and worshipped the LORD GOD in His priestly garment.
+One important revelation regarding David’s dance before the LORD GOD in the book of Samuel is that David was wearing three garments: 1) The King’s Robes 2) The Priestly Garments 3) The Priestly Linen Undergarments.
+When he danced, he laid down the King’s Robe and worshiped the LORD GOD in His priestly garment.
 This is the reason that His wife ridiculed him because she believed the title of King was of much higher value than the office of Priest.
-Yet, David willingly laid down the title and the robes of His Kingship to worship unashamed before the LORD GOD.
+Yet, David willingly laid down the title and the robes of His Kingship to worship boldly before the LORD GOD.
 Unfortunately, Michal’s criticism left her barren.
-Sadly, I have observed those with critical spirits like Michal’s that speak harshly against passionate worshippers are often left with barren ministries and lives.
-(As a note of reflection, unfortunately the concept of tithing is often joined to worship as a New Testament Statement of Faith and I have wondered how would life be for any of us if Jesus Christ only tithed on the cross?
-Since He willingly gave His whole life for each of us, how can we do less?)
+Sadly, I have observed those with critical spirits like Michal’s that speak harshly against passionate worshipers are often left with barren ministries and lives.

 One of the most common questions asked regarding worship is: Why?

 1. Worship releases the manifest presence of the LORD.
 God inhabits the praises of His people (Psalm 22:3; Job 36:27; Ecclesiastes 11:3; Hosea 6:3; 2 Chronicles 5:11-14; Exodus 29:41-46).
-2. Worship connects us with our true purposes and gives us wholeness and identity with Jesus Christ (2 Peter 2:9).
-3. The third benefit is that it releases a prophetic anointing in the body of Christ both individually and corporately (2 Kings 3:11-27; 2 Chronicles 29:27; Colossians 3:16; Ephesians 3:19).
+2. Worship connects us with our true purposes and gives us wholeness and identity with YESHUA, Our Messiah Christ (2 Peter 2:9).
+3. The third benefit is that it releases a prophetic anointing among those gathered both individually and corporately (2 Kings 3:11-27; 2 Chronicles 29:27; Colossians 3:16; Ephesians 3:19).
 4. The fourth effect is the release of the Supernatural Power of GOD (Acts 16:25-26; Jonah 2:9; 2 Chronicles 20:21-22; 2 Chronicles 13:14-15).
 5. The fifth purpose is that worship opens us to the Holy Spirit’s revelation (Acts 13:2,3; 2 Kings 3:15-16; Zechariah 10:1; Psalm 65:9; Deuteronomy 11:10-1; Job 36:27-29).
 6. The sixth blessing of worship is that it brings deliverance from satanic influences and tormenting demonic activity (Psalms 32:7; Psalm 106:47; 1 Samuel 16:23; Acts 16:25-34).
 7. The seventh effect is that it brings unity and spiritual intimacy (John 12:32 is the answer to Jesus’ prayer in John 17:21; Psalm 133).
 8. The eighth purpose is that worship provides an atmosphere for salvation of the lost and restoration of the saved (Acts 16:25-34).
 9. The ninth benefit of worship is that it defeats the enemy (2 Chronicles 20:3).
 In verse three, one of the most remarkable things occurs in the History of Israel – all 1,160,000 valiant warriors bowed down and worshiped the LORD.
 2 Chronicles 20:18 is the essence of my prayer for America because all of Judah and her inhabitants bowed down and worshiped the LORD.
-Wouldn’t that just be something?
+That would be a day to remember!
 ALL of AMERICA bowing and worshiping the LORD GOD!
 The simple truth is that the manifest presence of GOD changes people, not because of who they are but because of who HE is!

 Through my research of Scriptures, I have found five different categories of dance: